arangodb/docs/3.9/installation-mac-osx.md

 - [_tar.gz_ Archive](#installing-using-the-archive)

 {% hint 'warning' %}
-Version 3.9 does not run on Apple's ARM chips (M1 hardware).
+ArangoDB 3.9.x does not run on Apple silicon (e.g. M1 chips).
-Version 3.8 and older do work via Rosetta 2 emulation, and 3.10 will have native ARM support.
+3.8.x and older versions do work via Rosetta 2 emulation, and 3.10.x has native ARM support.
 {% endhint %}

 Homebrew